 8. Unrefined musicality

 Tango steps can be divided into two groups: that of main or featured steps, such as the forward step in ocho, the rock step in ocho cortado, etc., and that of ancillary, transitional or decorative steps, such as the collection of the leg, the unwinding of the crossed leg, pivot, the swivel of the hips, the switch of the foot, and embellishments, etc. A novice woman tends to focus only on the main steps and overlook the ancillary actions.
-She may be able to step on the beat, but her pivot, hip rotation, weight change and embellishment are either made too hasty or slow, totally off music.
-A woman needs to understand that dancing to the music is not just stepping on the beat.
+She may be able to step on the beat, but her pivot, hip rotation, weight change and embellishment are either made too hasty or slow.
+A woman needs to understand that dancing to music is not just stepping on the beat.
 Every movement of her body, including that of ancillary, transition and decoration, must all match the rhythm, tempo and mood of the music perfectly.
-Cultivating refined musicality is a long-term goal, but it is the most important and fundamental skill of a dancer that is well worth the effort.
+Cultivating refined musicality is a long-term goal, but it is the most important and fundamental skill of a dancer, which she must make efforts to develop.

 9. Lacking of agility